nicholasmanzella/QuEP/README.md

-# PWFA-eTracks
+# PWFA-eProbe

-This code was developed to simulate electrons injected into the wake of an electron-driven plasma wakefield accelerator.
-It does so by taking previously simulated fields from OSIRIS and propagating an electron through these fields.
-This allows us to quickly estimate the trajectories of individual electrons without running OSIRIS repeatedly, which would be computationally expensive.
+This code was developed to simulate an electron probe's trajectory through a plasma wakefield accelerator.
+It does so by taking previously simulated fields and propagating an electron through these fields.
+This allows us to quickly estimate the trajectories of individual electrons without the repeated use of computationally expensive simulations.

+The code is presently compatible with the following simulations:
+OSIRIS

-The master branch contains the most up-to-date code for tracking single electron trajectories
+The master branch contains the most up-to-date code for tracking single electron trajectories.

 ### Running the Simulation
 To run without a pre-defined initial condition file use
 ```
-python3 eTracks.py
+python3 eProbe.py
 ```
 and you will be prompted to input the initial conditions in normalized units.

 You can also add an initialization file in the `input` folder, such as the file `example.py`, which would be input to the simulation using
 ```
-python3 eTracks.py inputs.example
+python3 eProbe.py input.example
 ```
 ### Requirements
 This simulation requires the python packages h5py, importlib, numpy, and matplotlib.

 ### Contact
-Contact Audrey Farrell (audreyclairefarrell@gmail.com) for questions about this code.
-Source code can be found at https://github.com/acfarrell/PWFA-eTracks
+Contact Marisa Petrusky (marisapetrusky@gmail.com) for questions about this code.
+Source code can be found at https://github.com/marisapetrusky/PWFA-eProbe/